 A merchant account can be difficult to get though, especially when starting a business.
 Try contacting a smaller bank or a bank you have an existing history with.
 The bank’s main concern is the risk of credit card fraud and customer complaints.

-Examples of low risk to them is having a physical store, where the goods are delivered when payment is made.
+An example of low risk to them is having a physical store, where the goods are delivered when payment is made.

-Examples of high risk is someone that does not have a physical store, and the service is delivered months after the payment is made.
+An example of high risk is someone that does not have a physical store, and the service is delivered months after the payment is made.

-3. Payment processing company like Ezidebit
+3. Payment Processing Company Like Ezidebit

-It's easy to create an account with them and is a popular way to accept payments among service based industries such as life coaching or personal trainers.
+It’s easy to create an account with them and is a popular way to accept payments among service-based industries such as life coaching or personal trainers.

 Ezidebit even provides you with an enrolment form that has all the details you need to accept payment.